onikeyek/ExpenseTracker/README.md

 # ExpenseTracker (Flet UI)

 A **modern, lightweight Daily Expense Tracking application** built with **Flet** (Python UI framework).
-This app allows users to **record expenses**, **categorize spending**, **view records in a clean table**, and **visualize spending distribution** using a dynamic **Pie Chart**.
+Users can record expenses in predefined categories, view them in a clean table, and visualize spending distribution using a dynamic Pie Chart.

----
+This project demonstrates practical use of:
+ - Flet UI components (TextFields, Dropdown, Containers, Rows, Columns)
+ - DataTable for listing expenses
+ - PieChart for visual analytics
+ - Dynamic UI updates using event handlers
+ - Clean and responsive layout suitable for desktop & web

 ## Features

-### Record Expenses
-- Enter amount, description, and category
-- Save entries instantly
-- Categories include: Food, Transport, Bills, Shopping, Others

-### Organized Data Table
-- Clean DataTable layout
-- Displays all recorded expenses
-- Automatically updates when new entries are added

-### Visual Pie Chart
+Add New Expense
+Users can enter:
+- Category (Food, Shopping, Transport, Utilities)
-- Real-time spending distribution
+- Amount
-- Helps users understand where their money goes
+- Description (optional)

 ##Technologies Used
    - Python 3